After Hours (Pinetop Perkins album)

-After Hours is the debut solo-album of the blues piano player Pinetop Perkins.
-He is backed by the New York-based blues band, Little Mike and the Tornadoes, using the Chicago blues approach.
-Released in 1988 by Blind Pig Records, the album, produced by Edward Chmelewski and Jerry Del Giudice, featured 12 songs, including blues standards and original material.
-The album was recorded in New York City at Chelsea Sound by Natasha Turner.
+After Hours is the debut solo album by the American musician Pinetop Perkins.
+He was backed by the New York-based blues band Little Mike and the Tornadoes, using the Chicago blues approach.
+Released in 1988 by Blind Pig Records, the album, produced by Edward Chmelewski and Jerry Del Giudice, includes blues standards and original material.
+The album was recorded by Natasha Turner at Chelsea Sound, in New York City.